pedroos/PropertyProviderConsole/README.md

 `> save`

-Writes the complete last table output to the output file.
+Writes the complete last table input and output to the output file.
 Unlike visualization through the prompt, this output is not paged but rather contains the full table.

 ## Sample file